joshukraine/mac-bootstrap/README.md

 * Fantastical: &#8997;&#8984;Space
 * Things: &#8963;Space
 * iTerm hotkey window: &#8997;Space
+* Remap Caps Lock to CTRL (anyone know a way to automate this?)

 How to personalize Mac Bootstrap for your own use.